rustam-bioinfo/BioMetaHarmonizer/README.md

 Input can be BioSample accessions (`SAMN`, `SAME`, `SAMD`), assembly accessions (`GCF_`, `GCA_`), or a mix of both.
 Assembly accessions are resolved to BioSample IDs through locally cached NCBI assembly summary flat files.

-Records submitted under NCBI pathogen packages (e.g. `Pathogen.cl.1.0`, `Pathogen.env.1.0`) often carry a structured `<Antibiogram>` section alongside standard attributes.
-BioMetaHarmonizer parses the antibiogram and serializes it as a compact JSON list in `_extra_attributes["antibiogram"]` so that MIC and phenotype data are never silently discarded.

 ---

 ## Installation